Running the BVS

 The Hello World BVS requires a few components from your system.
 This guide assumes you are using a common Linux distribution with systemd as the init system.
 If you're using a different setup, we assume you already possess the necessary knowledge to configure your environment appropriately.

-- Working Redis server (By default, the BVS expects it on - localhost:6379.
-However, please feel free to use other addresses and change the configuration accordingly).
+localhost:6379.
+However, please feel free to use other addresses and change the configuration accordingly).git

 Installing dependencies on Linux